Researchers

 The screening dashboard

-When participants apply to your study, their applications appear in your screening dashboard.
+When research partners apply to your study, their applications appear in your screening dashboard.
 This dashboard is designed to support quick, informed review.

 What you see for each applicant